Women in Fiji

 Women in Fiji live in or are from the Republic of Fiji.
 On March 8, 2007, The Fiji Times ONLINE described Fijian women as playing an important role in the fields of economic and social development in Fijian society.
 The women of the Republic of Fiji are the "driving force" in health service as nurses and medical doctors.
 They are also key players and managers in the tourism and entertainment industries, as well as teachers in the field of education.

 According Vilimaina Rakaseta "the presence of very young children and larger family sizes contribute to the low level of labour force participation of Fijian and Indian women in Fiji."
 By culture and tradition, a woman in Fiji lives in a paternalistic and patriarchal society wherein she has a secondary role at home performing household chores that include cooking meals and cleaning the house.
 As community and village members women are treated as subservient to men.

+The National Council of Women of Fiji was founded in 1968.
+Anaseini Qionibaravi became the first female member of the Senate of Fiji, Taufa Vakatale the first female Deputy Prime Minister in 1997, and Teimumu Kepa the first female Leader of the Opposition.
+Nazhat Shameem was the first female judge in Fiji (upon her appointment as a Judge of the High Court of Fiji in 1999).
+She was also the first woman to serve as a prosecutor.
+In 2008, Shameem and Jocelynne Scutt became the first females to sit on the Court of Appeal of Fiji.